Be the first to know

 J: That’s awesome.
 So, you’ve been in the role for a few months now, do you miss your old role?

 P: Not that much.
 When you work in R&D you have the freedom to pick the things you want to do on a daily basis, but I think I might’ve gotten too complacent over the years.
 The rhythm of working as a dev is nice.
 Plus, all the things I enjoyed there like working on a small team with great people, the atmosphere, it’s all here.
 I knew it was going to be a fun place to work the moment I stepped into the office, and I was excited to go back to my coding roots.

 J: What’s your advice for others thinking about making a big career change like you?

 P: I took that step earlier than I anticipated.
 I knew that I wanted to make the switch, but didn’t plan on doing it for another few months.
 Then again, I knew about Codility for a while and knew how great the culture was, and the opportunity kind of popped up, so the decision was made.
 It was a leap for sure, and that’s my advice—to take the leap and do it.
-The cool thing about doing the Codility test during my interviews was that it was a good indicator for me if the career switch was doable or not.
+The cool thing about doing the Codility coding assessment during my interviews was that it was a good indicator for me if the career switch was doable or not.

-Hiring teams looking to add great developers to their ranks know that being objective and implementing skills-based measures in their recruiting process is important.
-But with day-to-day tasks and other priorities at hand, diving into each candidate’s skillset to give every individual a chance isn’t easy.
+Hiring teams looking to add great developers to their ranks know that being objective and implementing skills-based measures in their recruitment process is important.
+But with day-to-day tasks and other priorities at hand, diving into each candidate’s skill set to give every individual a chance isn’t easy.
 Codility is a quick and easy way to check a candidate’s coding knowledge so you ensure you aren’t missing qualified candidates that you might otherwise have overseen.
 We’re excited to see the impact Piotr has on our product’s user interface.
 Good on him for making the move back to development and acing his Codility interview!